The Last Supper — Institution of the Eucharist

 A Passover meal reframed

 Luke's Gospel identifies the Last Supper explicitly as a Passover meal, the annual commemoration of Israel's deliverance from slavery in Egypt.
-At that meal, Jesus set the ancient feast in an entirely new context: "And he took bread, gave thanks and broke it, and gave it to them, saying, 'This is my body given for you; do this in remembrance of me.'
-In the same way, after the supper he took the cup, saying, 'This cup is the new covenant in my blood, which is poured out for you'" (Luke 22:19-20, NIV).
+At that meal, Jesus set the ancient feast in an entirely new context: "And he took bread, and when he had given thanks he broke it and gave it to them, saying, 'This is my body which is given for you.
+Do this in remembrance of me.'
+And likewise the cup after supper, saying, 'This cup which is poured out for you is the new covenant in my blood'" (Luke 22:19-20, RSV-CE).
 The Passover's deliverance finds a new meaning here, sealed not in the blood of a sacrificial lamb but in Jesus's own.

 A devotional depiction of Jesus seated at a table with his apostles, breaking bread and raising a cup.